 Peer support is really important too.
 I belong to lots of groups and we provide support to each other.
 One I find really helpful is the Open Doors London Dementia Café and Speak Out Dementia group, which is a safe space to talk.
 DEEP has also been really helpful - it's for people living with dementia and has about 80 groups around the UK.

-My advice to anyone meeting or treating an LGBT+ person would be simple.
+My advice to anyone meeting or treating an LGBTQ+ person would be simple.
 ‘See the person, not the dementia.
 See the person, not their sexuality.’